 Tyler Morse, alongside Willie Kearse, is co-director of Archive-Based Creative Arts (archivebasedarts.org), in collaboration with artists and authors incarcerated in NY State and funded by Creatives Rebuild NY.
 She is part of BAILFRONT, a donation based bail-fundraising operation, and has published books by Mohammed Zenia and Kamal Fardan as Porosity Press.
 She has co/hosted workshops at Wendy's Subway and The Poetry Project, and is a 2020 Larry J. Hackman Fellow, a 2021 Kitchen Research Resident, and a 2022 Wendy’s Subway Resident.
 She is interested in open-access archival models and the press as a shared resource.

 Nia Nottage is an archivist, video artist, and arts organizer.
-Their projects aim to transform markers of time and place in contemporary media.
 Their focus includes community activism, performance practice, sexual subculture, and somatics.
 They have exhibited projects in collaboration with The Kitchen (NYC), BOFFO Performance Festival (Fire Island), Arts Project of Cherry Grove (Fire Island), Performa (NYC), Coalition to Protect Chinatown and The LES (NYC), Performance Space New York, Artists Space (NYC), and The Whitney Independent Study Program (NYC).

 STEPH CHRIST is a fag communist collective of artists, archivists, and activists, as well as a small press. http://stephs.net.